 Keep your panels clean.

 It will take quite some time for dirt to build up to the point where it can seriously affect your panel’s ability to absorb light, but don’t forget about it either.
-Once every 6-12 months should be sufficient in most climates.
-Beware of mould growth though; if your panels retain a little water along the base, mould can take hold there, blocking light to the panels and reducing efficiency.
+Keeping your solar panels clean and getting the right Solar Panel Maintenance Once every 6-12 months should be sufficient in most climates.
+Beware of mould growth though; if your panels retain a little water along the base, mould can take hold there, blocking light to the panels and reducing efficiency by up to 40%.